Stockbridge-Munsee Band of Mohican Indians Resource Guide

 Do you have a museum or cultural center I can visit?

-We encourage you to visit our Arvid E. Miller Memorial Library Museum in Bowler, Wisconsin.
-It holds the largest Mohican archives in the world.
-We don’t yet have a cultural center in our northeastern homelands but hope to in the near future.
-Though not a public space, we maintain a Historic Preservation extension office in Williamstown, MA, which focuses on serving our Nation’s repatriation and site protection interests.
-We invite you to visit the Carriage House exhibit at the Mission House in Stockbridge MA, and the current exhibition at Berkshire Museum in Pittsfield, MA both of which our Tribe curated.
-You can also take this guided virtual walking tour of Stockbridge https://www.nativeamericantrail.org/stockbridge-walking-tour/
+We encourage you to visit our Arvid E. Miller Memorial Library Museum in Bowler, Wisconsin. .
+To schedule a group tour submit a request form at: https://forms.office.com/r/zLLvJF3QR8 Though not a public space, we maintain a Historic Preservation extension office in Williamstown, MA, which focuses on serving our Nation’s repatriation and site protection interests.
+We invite you to visit the Carriage House exhibit curated by the Cultural Affairs Department at the Mission House in Stockbridge MA, You can also take this guided virtual walking tour of Stockbridge https://www.nativeamericantrail.org/stockbridge-walking-tour/

 Do you have a museum gift shop we can buy things from?

-We appreciate donations to our fund raising for a new cultural center.
+We appreciate donations to our fund raising for a cultural center in the Stockbridge-Munsee Community.
 You can donate online at https://smcfinancevt.securepayments.cardpointe.com/pay?

-How can we hire you to (co)curate our museum exhibitions?
+How can we invite you to (co)curate our museum exhibitions?

 Questions we love that require some planning:

-How can we bring a Tribal member to speak at our event, offer a blessing at our site, etc.?
+How can we bring a Tribal member to speak at our event or provide an interview?

 How can we rename our roads or trails in our local area to reflect Native history?